benbyford/containers.js/README.txt

 USEAGE:

-As a bookmarklet (file: containers_bookmarklet.js) - added to bookmarks and click on any web page.
+As a bookmarklet (file: containers_bookmarklet.js) - add javascript to bookmarks as a url and click on any web page.
 Also readable code enclosed.